Register/Renew a Boat

 Document 2 (required): A Signed Georgia Vessel Registration Application

 If a vessel is registered online, the online process allows for electronic agreement without requiring a signed application.
+If the registration is done by phone, an already completed registration application is available from your online account or may be emailed to you by the Service Desk.

-- New Vessels
+- Brand New Vessels

-- For new, never before registered vessels, a legible copy of the of the Manufacturer's Statement of Origin is required.
+- For brand new, never before registered vessels, a legible copy of the of the Manufacturer's Statement of Origin is required.

 - Out-of-State Registrations